My Tokyo Guide

 From Tokyo Station: Take the express train on the JR Chuo Line to Yotsuya Station.
 From there, change to the Tokyo Metro Namboku Line and get off at Azabu-juban Station.
 The entire trip takes approximately 30 minutes.

 Azabu-juban Shopping District is the focal point of the neighborhood, lined with over 300 shops, many of which have been around for over 100 years.
 More recently, as the area has become popular with foreign embassies, diplomats, and foreign workers, the street has welcomed international up-market boutiques, cafes and restaurants.
-You can enjoy foreign cuisine like burritos, Italian food, and pasta while also trying traditional Japanese confections and rice crackers.
+You can enjoy foreign cuisine like Mexican burritos or Italian pasta, while also trying traditional Japanese confections and rice crackers.

 On the last weekend of August, residents come together for the Azabu-juban Noryo Festival.
 Drink and be merry with the hordes of revelers who congregate on the street, sampling foods from across the country at the many food stalls set up for the festival.